 The key element of the system is a fractal, which is a set of self-similar elements with different characteristics.
 A fractal function was derived based on fractals for use in programming.

 We only took one of the possible variants of the fractal function, but there can be infinitely many of them.
-In essence, we are stepping onto terra incognita in the field of chaotic systems, and a huge field for further research opens up before us.
+In fact, we are stepping onto terra incognita in the field of chaotic systems, and a huge field for further research opens up before us.

 Modern random number generators often have cumbersome algorithms.
 In the last two decades, they have begun to use chaotic mappings, which allow obtaining pseudo-random numbers with the properties of true randomness.
 Algorithms of the "tent" type have a limited range of combinations and can "degenerate" into periodic sequences.

-The development has demonstrated effectiveness in data encryption and verification of the characteristics of emitted signals, including biological signals, such as sperm whale clicks.
+The development has demonstrated effectiveness in data encryption and verification of the characteristics of emitted signals, including biological signals such as sperm whale clicks.
 This opens up new opportunities in the field of signal processing.

 Earlier www1.ru reported that an algorithm for detecting destructive information was created at NSU.